hdmf-dev/hdmf-schema-language/source/specification_language_description.rst

 .. seealso::

-    * The mapping of objects described in the specification language to HDF5 is described in more detail in the NWB storage docs available here http://nwb-storage.readthedocs.io/en/latest/
+    * The mapping of objects described in the specification language to HDF5 is described in more detail in the HDMF storage docs available here http://nwb-storage.readthedocs.io/en/latest/
-    * Data structures for interacting with the specification language documents (e.g, namespace and specification YAML/JSON files) are available as part of PyNWB.
-For further details see the PyNWB docs available here: http://pynwb.readthedocs.io/en/latest/index.html
+    * Data structures for interacting with the specification language documents (e.g, namespace and specification YAML/JSON files) are available as part of HDMF.
+For further details see the HDMF docs available here: http://hdmf.readthedocs.io/en/latest/index.html
-    * For a general overview of the NWB-N data format see here: http://nwb-overview.readthedocs.io/en/latest/
+    * For a general overview of the NWB:N data format see here: http://nwb-overview.readthedocs.io/en/latest/
-    * For detailed descripiton of the actual NWB-N data format see here: http://nwb-schema.readthedocs.io/en/latest/index.html
+    * For detailed description of the actual NWB:N data format see here: http://nwb-schema.readthedocs.io/en/latest/index.html

 .. _sec-extensions: